Andrea Amati: Role in the development of the modern violin

 Based on iconographic and literary evidence, the violin can be dated back to 1520.
 There is no agreement among scholars regarding the development of the early violin.
 The rebec, fiddle and violoncello are attested to in Gaudenzio Ferrari's frescoes at the church of Saronno and Madonna of the Orange Tree at the church of Vercelli.
-However, According to Sotheby's:
+However, according to Sotheby's:

 "There is no surviving identifiable precedent for the exquisitely refined instruments that Amati made to the commission of Charles IX of France and Pope Pius V from about 1566 onward.
 Technically he may have added a fourth string to a louder, outdoor cousin of the viol that was intended to accompany dance music.
 Artistically he changed everything."

 Sotheby's says "Amati's brilliance raised the status of the violin from a farmhand's entertainment to an embellishment fit for a royal court.

 According to a biography by Roger Hargrave, Amati is one of the top candidates scholars have advanced for the inventor of the violin.

-The two other candidates he named were a luthier born in Fussen / Bavaria, now part of present-day Germany.
-The other candidate he named was Gasparo' da Salo from Brescia.
+The two other candidates he named were Gasparo da Salò from Brescia and a luthier born in Füssen / Bavaria, now part of present-day Germany.

 The violin-like instruments that existed when Amati began his career only had three strings.

 Amati is credited with creating the first four stringed violin-like instrument.

 Laurence Witten also lists Amati and Gasparo' da Salo, as well as Pellegrino de' Micheli, also from Brescia; as well and Ventura di Francesco de' Machetti Linarol, of Venice.

 Amati's first violins were smaller than modern violins, with high arches, wide purfling, and elegantly curved scrolls and bodies.

 Andrea Amati's two sons, Antonio Amati and Girolamo Amati, were also highly skilled violin makers, as was his grandson Nicolò Amati, who had over a dozen highly regarded apprentices, including Antonio Stradivari and Andrea Guarneri.